Vibrelli 2L Hydration Backpack Review

 Comfort

-Our biggest struggles regarding comfort is the lower chest strap and the single adjustable strap along each flank.
+Our biggest struggle regarding comfort is the lower chest strap and the single adjustable strap along each flank.
 Both of these cut into the lower ribcage and don't provide the necessary adjustability for a smooth ride.

 Features